Rail transport in Spain: History

 Following the opening of the AVE network, the classic Iberian gauge railways have lost importance in inter-city travel, for example, the Madrid–Barcelona railway takes over nine hours to travel between the two cities stopping at every station.
 With the Madrid–Barcelona high-speed rail line, the longest possible journey is just three hours.
 This has allowed the conventional lines to increase focus on regional and commuter traffic, along with freight.
 Some lines, including the Córdoba-Bobadilla section of the classic Córdoba–Málaga railway, have lost passenger traffic completely due to the opening of AVE serving the same destinations.

 Many important mainland Spanish towns remain disconnected from the rail network, the largest being Marbella with a population of over 140,000, along with Roquetas de Mar (pop.
 96,800), El Ejido (pop.
 84,000), Torrevieja (pop.
 83,000) and Mijas (pop.
 82,000).
 Other towns and municipalities are not on the national rail network but linked to light rail or metro systems, such as Santa Coloma de Gramenet, Barcelona (pop.
 118,000); Chiclana de la Frontera, Cádiz (pop.
 83,000); Torrent, Valencia (pop.
 83,000); Getxo, Biscay (pop.
 78,000); and Benidorm, Alicante (pop.
 70,000).

 Starting in Franco's regime and continuing into the 1980s, multiple lines of the Spanish rail network were closed.
 Campaigns for reopening former lines exist, including a reopening the branch to the aforementioned Torrevieja from the Alicante–Murcia main line; the former line from Guadix to Lorca via Baza (which would provide a direct rail link from Murcia to Granada); Plasencia to Salamanca and Gandía to Dénia.

 Since 2007 the operation of freight lines was liberalised and has been open to private operators.
 Renfe was split in two companies (Renfe, a public company that operates freight and passenger lines, and ADIF, a public company that manages the infrastructure for all public and private operators).
 The same happened to FEVE, which was integrated into both of this between 2012 and 2025.

 In 2020, long-distance passenger lines were likewise opened to private operators.
 Ouigo España began service on the Madrid–Barcelona route in 2021, joined by Iryo in 2022.

 From 1 September 2022 to 30 June 2025 Spain has made free train tickets available under certain conditions.
 A €10 to €20 deposit must be placed and the scheme is only available on multi-trip tickets or season tickets, rather than singles.
 16 or more train journeys must be made between the aforementioned dates in order to receive a full refund.
 The full refund is available on commuter journeys and medium-distance journeys of under 300 km (186 miles).
 The initiative is being funded through a windfall tax on banks and energy companies that have made profits from interest rates and energy prices.
-The tax was be introduced in 2023 and is estimated to raise up to €7 billion in two years.
+The tax was introduced in 2023 and is estimated to raise up to €7 billion in two years.
 Money raised from the tax will also be used to build 12,000 new homes and fund youth scholarship programmes.